 This filestore farm is backed up daily to a centralized backup unit.
 There are 2 dedicated backup servers each with a disk staging area and LTO5 tape auto-changer.

-More Information: Data Recovery
+More Information: File Retention and Recovery

 Central Computing Services

 ICT Services are provided by a network of over 800 PC-based computers running Microsoft Windows 7.
 All computers offer a consistent user interface with support for bilingual working and have access to the network and the internet.